WRITING CONTESTS

 I have signed up for the second contest and will return.

 Previous Update: Coming in at 496 words, I have written, beta'd, and submitted my story Titled "Ashtray."
 Huge shout out to Freya for helping me with a bunch of corrections that enhanced the story to the next level in my opinion.
-The results of the contest on Sunday, March 31st, at 8 pm EST. The Top Ten Prizes awarded are listed below.
+The results of the contest will be released on Sunday, March 31st, at 8 pm EST. The Top Ten Prizes awarded are listed below.
 The best of the best are competing here so it's unlikely I place, but I remain hopeful.

 Oldest Update: I've paid for this challenge and have it scheduled on the Calendar.
 Prompts will be issued at Midnight on Feb 24th.
 This is the first-ever Twist in the Tale contest!
 It’s 500 words and I will have a week to write.
 I'll be given the same main genre as everyone else but may get a different twisted (unusual) subgenre.
 For this contest, I'll be given an event to include and 3 rerolls for the subgenre and the event.
 Use this referral link to join if you are interested in this competition too: https://twistinthetale.com/referral/65a6f749a7d41bdaa0b20764 It's going to be a blast!